 The shares are now worth a whopping Rs 700 Crores!!
 A growth rate of more than 43% every year!! 🙂

 Now we are not experts like Jhunjhunwala or Buffett.
-We may not be able to find multibaggers like CRISIL.
-But we can find mutual funds which offers reasonable growths…isn’t it?
-Any reputed well diversified equity mutual fund scheme would have given returns in excess of 15% in last 10 years.
+We may not be able to find multi-baggers like CRISIL.
+But we can find good top mutual funds which offer reasonable growths…isn’t it?
+Any reputed well-diversified equity mutual fund scheme would have given returns in excess of 15% in the last 10 years.
 And that is more than what real estate offers.

 Now does it not make sense that early on in our financial lives, we should invest as much as possible in equities?
 If not directly, then through mutual funds?
 Returns are far more than what average real estate offers.
 And you also don’t have to remain stuck with paying EMIs for decades.
 Why not stay on rent and invest the remaining amount?
 I know it sounds controversial but I am just doing loud thinking.

 I seriously think that our mindset of buying a house early on in our lives needs a serious rethink.